-If we include man made elements, the densest so far is Hassium.
-Hassium is a chemical element with symbol Hs and atomic number 108.
-It is a synthetic element (first synthesised at Hasse in Germany) and radioactive.
+If we include manufactured elements, the densest so far is Hassium.
+Hassium is a chemical element with the symbol Hs and atomic number 108.
+It is a synthetic element (first synthesized at Hasse in Germany) and radioactive.
 The most stable known isotope, 269Hs, has a half-life of approximately 9.7 seconds.
 It has an estimated density of 40.7 x 103 kg/m3.
-The density of Hassium results from its high atomic weight and from the significant decrease in ionic radii of the elements in the lanthanide series, known as lanthanide and actinide contraction.
+The density of Hassium results from its high atomic weight and the significant decrease in ionic radii of the elements in the lanthanide series, known as lanthanide and actinide contraction.

 The density of Hassium is followed by Meitnerium (element 109, named after the physicist Lise Meitner), which has an estimated density of 37.4 x 103 kg/m3.

 Nuclear density is the density of the nucleus of an atom.
 It is the ratio of mass per unit volume inside the nucleus.
-Since atomic nucleus carries most of atom’s mass and atomic nucleus is very small in comparison to entire atom, the nuclear density is very high.
+Since the atomic nucleus carries most of the atom’s mass and the atomic nucleus is very small compared to the entire atom, the nuclear density is very high.

-The nuclear density for a typical nucleus can be approximately calculated from the size of the nucleus and from its mass.
+The nuclear density for a typical nucleus can be approximately calculated from the size of the nucleus and its mass.
 Typical nuclear radii are of the order 10−14 m.
-Assuming spherical shape, nuclear radii can be calculated according to following formula:
+Nuclear radii can be calculated according to the following formula assuming spherical shape:

 r = r0 .
 A1/3

 where r0 = 1.2 x 10-15 m = 1.2 fm

 For example, natural uranium consists primarily of isotope 238U (99.28%).
 Therefore the atomic mass of the uranium element is close to the atomic mass of the 238U isotope (238.03u).
 The radius of this nucleus will be:

 r = r0 .
 A1/3 = 7.44 fm.